Great Green Wall (Africa)

+The ongoing goal of the project is to restore 100 e6ha of degraded land, capture 250 million tonnes of carbon dioxide, and create 10 million jobs in the process, all by 2030.

 The project is a response to the combined effect of natural resources degradation and drought in rural areas.
 It seeks to help communities mitigate and adapt to climate change as well as improve food security.
-The population of the Sahel is expected to double by 2039, emphasizing the importance of maintaining food production and environmental protection in the area.

 History

-In the 1950s the British explorer Richard St. Barbe Baker made an expedition in the Sahara.
+In the 1950s British explorer Richard St. Barbe Baker made an expedition in the Sahara.
 During St. Barbe's 25,000 mi expedition he proposed a "Green front" to act as a 30 mi tree buffer to contain the expanding desert.
-The idea re-emerged in 2002, at the special summit in N'Djamena, the capital of Chad on the occasion of World Day to Combat Desertification and Drought.
+The idea re-emerged in 2002, at the special summit in N'Djamena, the capital of Chad, on the occasion of World Day to Combat Desertification and Drought.
 It was approved by the Conference of Leaders and Heads of States members of the Community of Sahel-Saharan States during their seventh ordinary session held in Ouagadougou, the capital of Burkina Faso, on 1–2 June 2005.
 The African Union endorsed it in 2007 as the Great Green Wall for the Sahara and the Sahel Initiative (GGWSSI).

 Lessons learnt from the Algerian Green Dam and the Green Wall of China led to an integrated multi-sectoral approach.
 Originally a tree planting initiative, the project evolved into a development programming tool.
-In 2007, CHSG directed the project to tackle the social, economic and environmental impacts of land degradation and desertification.
+In 2007, the Conference of Heads of State and Government (CHSG) directed the project to tackle the social, economic and environmental impacts of land degradation and desertification.
 The countries Burkina Faso, Djibouti, Eritrea, Ethiopia, Mali, Mauritania, Niger, Nigeria, Senegal, Sudan and Chad thereafter created the Panafrican Agency of the Great Green Wall (PAGGW).

 A harmonised regional strategy was adopted in September 2012 by the African Ministerial Conference on Environment (AMCEN).
 According to AMCEN, the Great Green Wall is a flagship program that will contribute to the goal of the United Nations Conference on Sustainable Development, or RIO+20, of "a land degradation neutral world".

 In 2014, the European Union and the United Nations Food and Agriculture Organization, in collaboration with African and other regional partners, launched the Action Against Desertification program to build on the GGWSSI.
 Nigeria created an interim agency to support GGW development.